anastang/devcoin/README.md

 ```

 ***
-Feel free to explore and experiment with these commands to gain a better understanding of blockchain concepts and the Naivecoin implementation.
+Feel free to explore and experiment with these commands to gain a better understanding of blockchain concepts and the Devcoin implementation.